c4s4/continuum/README.rst

 Here is a list of what is planned in the future:

 - Manage other SCM (such as SVN and CVS).
-- Implement conditional build (when project was modified).

 Releases
 ========